in28minutes/in28minutes.github.io/_blog/articles/2017-02-02-spring-boot-vs-spring-mvc-vs-spring.md

 ## What else does the Spring Framework solve?

-### Problem 1: Duplication/Plumbing Code
+### Problem 1: Boilerplate and Plumbing Code

-Does the Spring Framework stop with Dependency Injection?
-No It builds on the core concept of dependency injection with a number of spring modules.
+Does the Spring Framework stop with Dependency Injection? **No.**
+It builds on DI with a number of modules, such as:

 - Spring JDBC
 - Spring MVC